Get to know student support

 Don’t hesitate to email the relevant team if you have questions before you start your studies:

-Discover more information on the SAW webpages.
+Discover more information on the Student Advice and Wellbeing webpages.

 Keeping you safe